 Most of it was in line with what had worked in England in previous years.
 Had Guardiola had any regard for recent history, he would have changed his ways.

 That’s because nobody in England had relied almost entirely upon possession before and won the league.
 Even when the Manchester clubs shared four titles between 2011 and 2014 – three of which came under attack-minded managers in Sir Alex Ferguson and Manuel Pellegrini – they mixed silk with steel.
 Ferguson built from the back, with gifted midfielders backed by commanding centre-backs.
 Pellegrini had warriors such as Vincent Kompany and Fernandinho.

 More recently, since 2015, the winners have been far more reactive.
 The recipe has been a solid defence, a workmanlike midfield and speed up front.

 First up was Jose Mourinho, who had Chelsea playing slick football early on before retreating to a defensive style that delivered the title.
 They had the sixth most possession.
 Then came Claudio Ranieri, whose Leicester had the ball less than all but two teams in the entire division.
 The next title went to Antonio Conte who, like Mourinho, based his success on robust defending and quick transitions.
 His Chelsea were also sixth in the possession ranking.

 Possession is not rewarded any more like it was before

 The winning formula denoted a wider change in the league.
-Smaller teams also shored up their defense and ceded the initiative.
-Between 2011/12 and 2015/16 the average possession of winning teams in the league declined steadily from 52.8 percent to 50.3 percent.
+Smaller teams also shored up their defence and ceded the initiative.
+Between 2011/12 and 2015/16 the average possession of winning teams in the league declined steadily from 52.8% to 50.3%.